 Selecting the race of your child is entirely up to you (and your significant other).
 You should have your own idea of what’s acceptable to you in terms of race, realizing that while you may be acceptable of transracial adoptions, some portions of America are very much not.
 This is something you need to take to heart as it could radically change your life.

 Be 100% on the same page as your spouse when deciding this and before proceeding with any adoption (especially transracial, etc).
-Do not assume that “just because we live together/are married, that this person will agree me.”
+Do not assume that “just because we live together/are married, that this person will agree on me.”
 You are setting yourselves and your child up for huge risks.
 Give voice to all concerns and hesitations.

 TOLERANCE FOR DRUG AND ALCOHOL ABUSE

 Going into the adoption process, your adoption advocate should make you aware that some (definitely not all) birth mothers used drugs while pregnant.
-This is something as adoptive parents you need to recognize and simply accept.
+This is something adoptive parents need to recognize and simply accept.

-You need to have a conversation with yourself, first, then with your spouse about what you’re willing to accept, in terms of any possible neurological side effects or chemical dependencies which could arise in your child.
+You need to have a conversation with yourself, first, then with your spouse about what you’re willing to accept, in terms of any possible neurological side effects or chemical dependencies that could arise in your child.
 To put things simply, you need to be aware of all the facts going in.
 Leave no assumptions.
 Ask questions of your adoption advocate.
 Be aware of all the side effects of drugs, short and long-term.

 DEFINING TERMS OF CONTACT WITH YOUR CHILD’S BIRTH MOTHER